SkyTrain for Surrey, not LRT!

 While transit use has increased in the last few years, the vast majority of these trips are still made by private vehicle—causing significant congestion on roads and bridges during peak hours.
 For example, of the nearly 100,000 commute trips made between Surrey and North of Fraser cities, 60 per cent of those trips are made by private automobile, which increases congestion on bridges such as the Port Mann Bridge.

-The trip data also shows the limitations imposed by high travel times: while about 34% of Surrey residents commute to destinations North-of-Fraser, only 10% of Langley residents do so.
-Langley residents, faced with long commute times to North of Fraser destinations, are not able to access economic opportunities in even relatively close cities such as Burnaby and New Westminster.
-The significant reductions in transit travel time offered by the Surrey-Langley SkyTrain will give Langley residents access to a range of economic and social opportunities they cannot easily access today.
+The trip data also shows the limitations imposed by high travel times: while 34% of Surrey residents commute to destinations North-of-Fraser, only 10% of Langley residents do so.
+Langley residents, faced with longer commute times to North-of-Fraser destinations, are not able to access economic opportunities in even relatively close cities like Burnaby and New Westminster.
+The Surrey Langley SkyTrain’s significant reductions in transit travel time will give Langley residents a range of new economic and social opportunities they do not have today.

 SkyTrain for Surrey has summarized its observations of the data in a 10-slide presentation that will be distributed to decision-makers, stakeholders, the Surrey-Langley SkyTrain project development team and 2019 federal election candidates.
 (See above).

-Addressing the range of issues we’ve identified is contingent on the construction of a full 16 kilometre Surrey-Langley SkyTrain.
-While road bridges like the Pattullo and Alex Fraser are operating near capacity, the Expo Line guideways into Surrey and SkyBridge are greatly underutilized.
-Expanding SkyTrain is crucial to reducing congestion and maintaining high-quality connectivity between our economic sub-regions.
+Addressing the range of issues we’ve identified is contingent on the construction of a full 16 kilometre Surrey Langley SkyTrain.
+While road bridges like the Pattullo and Alex Fraser are operating near capacity, the Expo Line SkyBridge and guideways into Surrey are greatly underutilized.
+Expanding SkyTrain is crucial to reducing congestion and maintaining high-quality connectivity between our sub-regions.

 We urge the federal and provincial governments to extend their funding commitment to a full 16 kilometre Surrey-Langley SkyTrain extension as soon as possible.